jazzij/powertoken/background/README.md

 We have the maintenance script set to run at the beginning of every hour and the polling script to run at the 0, 15, 30, and 45 minute marks (effectively every 15 minutes).

 You might notice that we are not running [maintenance.py](maintenance.py) and [polling.py](polling.py) directly from Cron.
 This is because both utilize a virtualenv, which Cron has no knowledge of.
 Instead, the bash scripts run_maintenance.sh and run_polling.sh activate the virtualenv, run the respective Python script, and then deactivate the virtualenv.
+Example bash scripts, [run_maintenance_ex.sh](../run_maintenance_ex.sh) and [run_polling_ex.sh](../run_polling.sh), have been included in the root directory of the repository.

 ## Database Maintenance